Jesús G. Borrego,

 the concepts learned to real world problems.
 I see adult education as a

 I am married, have five children and eight grandchildren.
 I am

-originally from Texas and now live in Colorado Springs, Colorado.
+originally from Texas and now live in Denver, Colorado.

-I am an ITIL Configuration Manager and Process Manager for Western Union,
+I am an ITIL Configuration Manager Architect and CM Tools Manager for Western Union,

 in Englewood, Colorado.